bubahaze/bubahaze/README.md

   - logic and order - a good code is a clean code, neatly organised and transparent.
 The real life is not so logic and organised as I would like to be 😆
   - possibilities!
 I believe every **hard working** man/woman with a computer and internet access can learn to code and finally (after some wipeout 😄) cand land a job
   - it's a profession of geeks and passionates.
 It needs so much commitment after all, there's no way someone will become a developer by accident
+  - it is not easy.
+I believe only hard and demanding tasks can give full satisfaction
+  - there is so much to learn, that it will never end!
+This way I can keep my brain stimulated and stretched the whole life.
+What's the fun of doing something you learned x years ago and it hardly ever changes?
   - it makes my dreams come true!
   <br><br>
   I went abroad to work physically in Netherlands and Switzerland (often 12-13 hours daily) to earn enough money to let myself concentrate whole days on gaining knowledge and abilities to code.
 I really esteem that experience of working as a blue collar.
 I know how hard earning money can be.
 I got to know people from outside of my "bubble".
 That has broadened my horizons.<br>